eaceto/get-version/README.md

 # get-version
-A simple (CLI) tool for getting version of apps
+A simple (CLI) tool for getting version of apps.
+Useful for DevOps process when the version of an artifact / source code should be centralized and used in several steps.